Michael Nicholson

-Michael Nicholson OBE (9 January 1937 – 11 December 2016) was an English journalist, specializing in war reporting, and a newscaster.
+Michael Nicholson OBE (9 January 1937 – 11 December 2016) was an English journalist and newscaster, specializing in war reporting.
 He was ITN's Senior Foreign Correspondent.

 Early life

 Nicholson was born in Romford, Essex, on 9 January 1937, the son of a Royal Engineers officer.
 He spent part of his childhood in West Germany.
-He received his formal education at Leicester University.
+He studied at Leicester University.

 Career

 Nicholson joined ITV in 1964 and over the next forty years he reported from 18 war zones: Biafra, Israel, Vietnam, Cambodia, Congo, Cyprus, Afghanistan, Rwanda, Rhodesia/Zimbabwe, Indo-Pakistan, Northern Ireland, Falklands, Bosnia, Croatia, Kosovo, the Gulf Wars, 'Desert Storm' 1991 and 'Shock and Awe,' Baghdad 2003.

+During the War of '71 he spent time in East Pakistan reporting on the civil war and military hostilities between the India and Pakistan.
+He interviewed President Yahya Khan of Pakistan.

 During the Turkish invasion of Cyprus in July 1974, Nicholson's car broke down just as Turkish paratroopers were landing over his head onto the island.
 Nicholson walked up to the first of them and greeted them with 'I'm Michael Nicholson.
 Welcome to Cyprus'.
 His film was flown back to London on an RAF plane and made the evening news the following day.